HaydenDunstan/Example-Database/README.md

 My outlined set of relations(relational schema) for my database is in gng.md

-My creation commands for creating the database are in gng-construct.sql
+My postgreSQL table creation commands for creating the database and sample data are in gng-construct.sql

 Some example queries for using this database are in gng-queries.sql